Chathurcs/atlastech-cs/README.md

 # atlastech-cs
 This is my first repo
 This is my second update.
-Testing Git Pull.
+Testing git pull.